damianuhx/loanout/readme.md

 * all users have the password "loanout"

 The role defines what you can see and change.
-The pcosess is described (in German) under /manuals.
+The process is described (in German) under /manuals.
 You can access an online version [here](https://loanout.uhx.ch/manual).

 I can help you to get the app up and running.
 Please contact me.